• Skip to main content

 Major subsequent performances include New York Philharmonic (December 2019)

-Instrumentation: for full orchestra (and optional tabla) (see breakdown)
+Instrumentation: full orchestra with optional tabla

 Other Versions: